phiresky/procedural-cities/ausarbeitung.md

 > While [the approach by Parish and Mueller] creates a high quality solution, there remains a significant challenge: the method does not allow extensive user-control of the outcome to be easily integrated into a production environment. [@chen_interactive_2008, sec.
 1]

+> We chose not to embed the
+expansion in an L-system framework to make the implemen- tation more efficient. -- [@weber_interactive_2009]

+> While parallel
+grammars like L-systems are suited to capture growth over time, a sequential application of rules allows for the characterization of structure i.e. the spatial distribution of features and compo- nents [Prusinkiewicz et al. 2001].
+Therefore, CGA Shape is a se- quential grammar (similar to Chomsky grammars)
+> -- [@muller_procedural_2006, sec.
+2]

 ## Tensor fields [@chen_interactive_2008]